LaunchCodeEducation/lchs/src/chapters/sessions/flask-sessions.rst

 .. figure:: figures/cookie-vs-session-1.png
    :alt: Showing a cookie and session key/value pair in the browser tools.

    The key/value pair for a normal cookie is clearly visible.
-The session data is encrypted.
+The session data is not.

 The website on the left side of the figure sets a regular cookie.
 Note that we can clearly see both the key and its value.
 Modifying either of these would be a snap.
 The right hand side comes from a website that uses a session.
 Notice that the key is no longer listed under the ``Name`` column.
-Also, the ``Value`` displayed has been encrypted.
-It does not appear as readable text.
+Also, the ``Value`` shows a long list of random characters.
+The data does not appear as readable text.

 In the next example, the two websites set multiple key/value pairs.